williamsjag/whatstodrink/cocktails/README.md

 * I want to add a tags system, so that user can customize filterable options aside from the predetermined cocktail families.
 * I want to add a rating system so a user can note their thoughts on each creation (table 9)

-With that, this has been Cocktails.
+With that, this has been "What's to Drink?"